SAVED BY FAITH ALONE? (EXCERPT OF THE MAINSPRING)

 Christians, in their haste to impress people with the fact there is no salvation other than that found in Christ, have taken a few passages of Scripture in isolation from their contexts and declared that no righteous person has ever lived.
 The truth is, there have been and yet are numerous righteous people, including Jews, heathen, and Christians.

-For the Lord knoweth the way of the righteous: but the way of the ungodly shall perish.
+For the LORD knows the way of the righteous, but the way of the ungodly shall perish.
 (Psalms 1:6)

 When we first receive Christ we are given His righteousness so God will be pleased to receive us.
 This initial righteousness is termed “imputed (ascribed) righteousness” in that it is assigned to us apart from righteous behavior on our part.